December 26, 2011

 “It’s time,” Alice said, her eyes flickering between Edward and I, gauging our reactions.
 “Places everybody!”
 She drifted over to Jacob and straightened up his shirt and slicked down a piece of out-of-place hair.
 “Goodness, you smell awful,” she scoffed as she plucked a piece of lint from his shoulder and flicked it away.

 Jake rolled his eyes.
 “Not now Alice,” he groaned.
-“I’m too nervous to banter back-and-forth about how you reek and I smell incredible.”
+“I’m too nervous to banter about how you reek and I smell incredible.”

 Alice smiled.
 “It’s all right Jake.
 You’re both here for the same reason: because you love each other.”